positiondev/fn/README.md

 ## Example

-See the example in `example` for how to use this library.
+See the example application in the `example` directory for how to use this library.

 ## Recommended Pairings

-Part of the design of `Fn` is that you won't need a suite of `fn-foo` libraries that generally serve to adapt the functions from `foo` to the monad transformer stack of the web framework of choice.
-But, it's still helpful to know what are common tools that are well designed and tested, so here are a list (those marked with `[*]` are used in the example application included in this repository):
+Part of the design of `Fn` is that you won't need a suite of `fn-foo` libraries that generally serve to adapt the functions from `foo` to the monad transformer stack of the web framework of choice (we may add a `fn-extra` package with a few helpers in it in the future, but it'll be small).
+Still, it's helpful to know what are common tools that are well designed and tested, so here are a list (those marked with `[*]` are used in the example application included in this repository):

 - [heist](http://hackage.haskell.org/package/heist)`[*]`: a wonderful
   templating system that is both really simple (the templates are just